Amitabh Bachchan

 Dialogues from Armaan Amitabh Bachchan

-Aao Milke Gaayen... from Armaan Udit Narayan
+Aao Milke Gaayen... from Armaan Udit

 Ore Saawariya- Remix from Aladdin Shaan

 Bbuddah Hoga Terra... from Bhuddah Hoga...
-Amitabh Bachchan
+Amitabh

-Jeena Hai Kis Liye from Aetbaar Amitabh Bachchan
+Jeena Hai Kis Liye from Aetbaar Amitabh

 SUN RUBIA TUMSE... from Mard Anu Malik